jsialar/integrated_IAP_SDK/ICA_SDK/README.md

 import time
 import ICA_SDK
 from pprint import pprint
-from ICA_SDK.api import files_api
+from ICA_SDK.api import accounts_api
-from ICA_SDK.model.create_file_request import CreateFileRequest from ICA_SDK.model.error_response import ErrorResponse from ICA_SDK.model.file_archive_request import FileArchiveRequest from ICA_SDK.model.file_list_response import FileListResponse from ICA_SDK.model.file_response import FileResponse from ICA_SDK.model.file_unarchive_request import FileUnarchiveRequest from ICA_SDK.model.file_writeable_response import FileWriteableResponse from ICA_SDK.model.update_file_request import UpdateFileRequest
+from ICA_SDK.model.account_response import AccountResponse
 # Defining the host is optional and defaults to https://use1.platform.illumina.com
 # See configuration.py for a list of all supported configuration parameters.
 configuration = ICA_SDK.Configuration(